DJilanov/New_Relic_Data_fetcher/README.md

 #Description

-The easy configurable php data fetcher that can get all the info for your monitored servers directly from Pingdom API
+The easy configurable php data fetcher that can get all the info for your monitored servers directly from NewRelic API

 ##When to use